 The IRS has come a long way since 2015 when they refused to expound on what constituted willfulness for offshore disclosure purposes.
 However, it is not necessarily good news for taxpayers.

 Following the comments made by Mr. McDougal and the court decision in Bonehac, we can now better define what it means to be willful.
 From the comments made by Mr. McDougal we can say that willfulness does not reach gross negligence.
 Therefore, taxpayers who were grossly negligent can theoretically qualify for Streamlined Offshore Disclosure.
 However, Bonehac stands for the fact that even behavior that does not intend to violate the law can, in the context of the existing circumstances, be characterized as a reckless disregard which does constitute willfulness.
-It is important to note that the taxpayers in Bonehacs were viewed as sophisticated business people by the court.
+It is important to note that the taxpayers in Bonehacs were viewed as sophisticated businesspeople by the court.
 If they were found to be less sophisticated, it is highly likely the result would have differed.

 Thus, willfulness continues to be subjective with its starting point falling somewhere on the continuum between gross negligence and reckless disregard.
 Since intent and specific knowledge are not necessarily required for a willfulness finding, any evidence of the foregoing will almost certainly result in a finding of willfulness.
 However, in the absence of intent, what makes up reckless disregard can only be assessed after considering the totality of the circumstances.
 These circumstances can include the party’s level of sophistication, whether they took steps to conceal the behavior, whether they hired an accountant, and whether events that would ordinarily lead to the taxpayer being aware of the obligation.
-As for the last point, consider the already changing circumstances regarding general public awareness of FBAR and FATCA obligations.
-Whereas these obligations were little known even five years ago, today the IRS seems to believe that most taxpayers know or should know about this obligation.
-Even where they don’t their tax preparers are now seen as annually raising the issue of offshore income and information reporting religiously with every taxpayer in order to protect their right to practice and even to avoid malpractice suits by their own clients and preparer penalties.
+As for the last point, consider the already changing circumstances regarding public awareness of FBAR and FATCA obligations.
+Whereas these obligations were little known even five years ago, today, the IRS seems to believe that most taxpayers know or should know about this obligation.
+Even where they do not their tax preparers are now seen as annually raising the issue of offshore income and information reporting religiously with every taxpayer to protect their right to practice and even to avoid malpractice suits by their own clients and preparer penalties.